mobxjs/mobx/docs/actions.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-### `action` can wrap functions
+## `action` can wrap functions

 To leverage the transactional nature of MobX as much as possible, actions should be passed as far outward as possible.
-It is good to mark a class method as action if it modifies state.
-It is even better to mark event handlers as action; as it is the outer-most transaction that counts.
+It is good to mark a class method as an action if it modifies the state.
+It is even better to mark event handlers as actions, as it is the outer-most transaction that counts.
 A single unmarked event handler that calls two actions subsequently would still generate two transactions.

-To help creating action based event handlers, `action` is not only an annotation, but also a higher order function; it can be called with a function as argument and in that case it will return an `action` wrapped function with the same signature.
+To help create action based event handlers, `action` is not only an annotation, but also a higher order function.
+It can be called with a function as an argument, and in that case it will return an `action` wrapped function with the same signature.

-For example in React an `onClick` handler can be wrapped like:
+For example in React, an `onClick` handler can be wrapped as below.

 ```javascript
 const ResetButton = ({ formState }) => (